 Drs.
-Medford and Luft will give you more specific guidelines for gradually resuming your normal activities.
+Luft and Bogdan will give you more specific guidelines for gradually resuming your normal activities.
 They’re likely to include these suggestions: Avoid strenuous activity (jogging, swimming, bending, sexual relations-any activity that increases your blood pressure) for two to three weeks.
 Avoid hitting or rubbing your nose, or getting it sunburned, for eight weeks.
 Be gentle when washing your face and hair or using cosmetics.

 Drs.
-Medford and Luft will schedule frequent follow-up visits in the months after surgery, to check on the progress of your healing.
+Luft and Bogdan will schedule frequent follow-up visits in the months after surgery, to check on the progress of your healing.
 If you have any unusual symptoms between visits, or any questions about what you can and can’t do, don’t hesitate to.

 If you have any questions, please call our office at Wilmington Office Phone Number (302)-658-0404